OpenRoberta/openroberta-lab/README.md

 ### Development notes

-You can follow the test status on https://travis-ci.org/OpenRoberta/.
+You can follow the test status [here](https://travis-ci.org/OpenRoberta/).

 Development happens in the `develop` branch.
 Please sent PRs against that branch.